Azure-Samples/MqttApplicationSamples/Setup.md

 ### C

 We are using standard C, and [CMake](https://cmake.org/download/) to build.
-You can install the additionally required tools with:
+To use CMake presets, make sure to install v3.20 or later.
+You can install additional required tools with:

 ```bash
 sudo apt-get install g++-multilib ninja-build libmosquitto-dev libssl-dev